Colleen Baer (C’22) Contributes to Research at the Intersection of Religion and Reconciliation in Ireland

 Prior to joining the Figge Fellows Program, Baer wanted to learn more about Irish culture to prepare for her to study abroad in Dublin during the Spring 2021 semester, so began to take courses focused on Ireland at Georgetown.

-Though the study abroad trip was ultimately cancelled due to COVID-19, Baer’s interest in Irish studies intensified after taking a course called the Vatican and Ireland.
-In addition to her coursework for this class, Baer read Say Nothing, a memoir which chronicles the Troubles.
+Though the study abroad trip was ultimately canceled due to COVID-19, Baer’s interest in Irish studies intensified after taking a course called the Vatican and Ireland.
+In addition to her coursework for this class, Baer read Say Nothing, a memoir that chronicles the Troubles.